MrSIooth/ms_lib/README.md

 # ms_lib

 ## Desciption
-ms_lib is a personnel library built during my first year at EPITECH, it contains function from the standard librairy (hich were banned during the year).
-Not only that the library has an advanced memory management, with the ability to free all pointers allocated by the ms_lib itself.
+ms_lib is a personnel library built during my first year at EPITECH, it contains functions from the standard librairy (which were banned during the year).
+Not only that, the library has an advanced memory management, with the ability to free all pointers allocated by the ms_lib itself.

 ## There are 3 main part: